How to Become a Top Fashion Designer Earning $15k Daily

-Having a good grasp of what is trending will enable you focus on creating and trying out new designs.
+Having a good grasp of what is trending will enable you to focus on creating and trying out new designs.

 You will need to remain updated, knowledge-wise and skill-wise about industry information and trends; and also network with colleagues in the same area through seminars and conferences.

-That way you know about your customer’s preferences and needs, and make adjustments accordingly.
+That way, you know about your customer’s preferences and needs, and make adjustments accordingly.